 Research suggests that the ability to externalize feelings helps reduce factors leading to depression, such as stress (Rodriguez, Donenberg, Emerson, Wilson, & Javdani, 2015).
 If teens cannot talk to their parents or their teachers, then social media becomes a useful tool.
 The ability to reach out through social media is a means for teens to share their feelings.
 Within this medium, they can vent, and even receive feedback and support from teens that may or may not be in their immediate social circle.
 Many teens do not feel comfortable discussing their feelings with their parents; in fact, the underlying cause of the depression in teens may be their relationship with their parents (Neighbors, Forehand, & McVicar, 1993).

 Parents may or may not realize the role they play in their child's mental health.
 The words and the manner of expressing disappointment and anger can lead to teen depression (Link found between parental verbal discipline, teen depression, 2013).
-There is a causal link between parenting, parent-child relationship and the teen stress and depression, while parenting is not easy, sometimes being the child of a parent who lacks good coping skills is more difficult; meaning the teen must find some other means of dealing with depression (Neighbors et al., 1993).
+There is a causal link between parenting, parent-child relationship and teen stress and depression.
+Parenting is not easy, and sometimes being the child of a parent who lacks good coping skills is more difficult; meaning the teen must find some other means of dealing with depression (Neighbors et al., 1993).

 When a student commits suicide, it shakes up the family and the entire community, and it especially affects the school where the student attended.
-Often, because teens are moody, hormonal, and not always communicative, no one recognizes what was happening until after there is an empty seat in a classroom.
+Often, because teens are moody, hormonal, and not always communicative, there is no recognition of what was happening until there is an empty seat in a classroom.
 School-based interventions are forming in many schools across the United States in response to this need ("School-based safety interventions.
 Identifying children and teens at risk for depression or violence," 2008).
 In these programs, counselors, teachers, and peer mediators are trained to identify and intervene when there are signs of child and teen depression.

 Some of the signs that a teen suffers from depression include, but are not limited to: